liuzhy71/my_grab_a_bike/index.md

 1. Grab a Bike is sensitive and responsive: it can sense environmental pollution and suggest you to change your path.
 Moreover it interacts with you by means of the application.

 2. Grab a Bike is ubiquitous: many bikes can be scattered through the whole town allowing you to just look for the closest one.

+3. Grab a Bike is transparent: from the outside it seems a regular bike.

+4. Grab a Bike is intelligent: it detects when you're too close to a polluted area, it warns you if it's being stolen, it provides the CO2 saved to the ambient.